akhvorov/S3M/README.md

 paper "S3M: Siamese Stack (Trace) Similarity Measure".

 # Data
-The data presented in the following `JSON` format:
+The data presented as a list of report in the following `JSON` format:
 ```
 [
     {